getredash/website/README.md

 We use Jekyll as our static site generator.

 The website is built and hosted with Netlify.
-When deployed, it runs the [bulid script](https://github.com/getredash/website/blob/master/bin/build).
+When deployed, it runs the [build script](https://github.com/getredash/website/blob/master/bin/build).

 ## Updating contributors data file

 ```
-npm run fetch-contributors > website/_data/contributors.js
+npm run fetch-contributors > website/_data/contributors.json
 ```

 ## Website development